spicata/obsidiannotes-v.2/content/Comp Sci Task 1.md

 	- In general, Commercial and Proprietary licences also heavily restrict the redistribution of software.
 Where source code is available, some Proprietary and Commercial licences also restrict the distribution of modified source code.

 **Resources:**
 The program is Python based, and relies on text files to store data.
-The program also requires a lot of module for its basic function.
+The program also requires a lot of modules for its basic function:

-**Modules:**
+*Modules:*
 | Module Name        | Purpose                       | Importance          |
 | ------------------ | ----------------------------- | ------------------- |
 | tkinter            | GUI Design                    | Essential           |